 Contains spoilers for BoJack Horseman Season 5.

-Though not without their complications, shows like these mark a turning of the tide away from ridiculous stereotypes – your "tragic heroines" like The OC’s Marissa Cooper or The L Word’s Jenny Schecter, and the "difficult genius" leading men of Sherlock, House and Dexter – and towards moving portrayals of mental illnesses.
+Though not without their complications, shows like these mark a turning of the tide away from ridiculous stereotypes—your "tragic heroines" like The OC’s Marissa Cooper or The L Word’s Jenny Schecter, and the "difficult genius" leading men of Sherlock, House, and Dexter—and toward moving portrayals of mental illnesses.
 The more socially accepted ones, at least.

 Enter BoJack Horseman: the cartoon dramedy about a celebrity horse that changed everything.

-After its second season, The New Yorker heralded it as "one of the wisest, most emotionally ambitious" shows around.
-But its impact is perhaps better summarised by a recent comment left under a YouTube compilation titled "BoJack Horseman Top 10 Depressing Moments", which simply says: "Oh God."
+After its second season, the New Yorker heralded it as "one of the wisest, most emotionally ambitious" shows around.
+But its impact is perhaps better summarized by a recent comment left under a YouTube compilation titled "BoJack Horseman Top Ten Depressing Moments," which simply says: "Oh God."

 Now in its fifth season, BoJack has only got deeper and darker.
-The new episodes grapple with grief, opioid addiction and, despite being written several months ahead of the Harvey Weinstein allegations last October, manages to summarise the fallout of #MeToo in a single line of dialogue ("There's no such thing as bad guys or good guys … All we can do is try to do less bad stuff and more good stuff").
-Beyond meta-commentary, though, BoJack has brought something uniquely valuable to the way mental health is represented on TV because it visualises not only how depression can appear from the outside, but how it can feel.
-While live action dramas are in some ways limited by the parameters of logic, animation has more leeway to manifest emotions that are often abstract.
+The new episodes grapple with grief, opioid addiction, and, despite being written several months ahead of the Harvey Weinstein allegations last October, manages to summarize the fallout of #MeToo in a single line of dialogue ("There's no such thing as bad guys or good guys… All we can do is try to do less bad stuff and more good stuff").
+Beyond meta-commentary, though, BoJack has brought something uniquely valuable to the way mental health is represented on TV because it visualizes not only how depression can appear from the outside, but how it can feel.
+While live-action dramas are in some ways limited by the parameters of logic, animation has more leeway to manifest emotions that are often abstract.
 BoJack is able to capture something deeply realistic about depression precisely because its environment isn't.

 Fundamentally, BoJack is weird.
-It takes a setting (Hollywood) that we recognise because it exists, and fills it with creations that are alien.
+It takes a setting (Hollywood) that we recognize because it exists, and fills it with creations that are alien.
 Combine that with the fact that it’s a cartoon, and everything feels inherently detached and silly; the laws that would usually apply to that setting become obsolete.
-So when the characters do something distressing – run their car off the road, strangle their partner, die – it hits you harder than it would in a live action series that more closely resembles our reality, because you’re not led to expect it.
+So when the characters do something distressing—run their car off the road, strangle their partner, die—it hits you harder than it would in a live-action series that more closely resembles our reality because you’re not led to expect it.

-The fact is, it’'s difficult to make mental distress visually interesting.
-Speaking to VICE last year, Jenni Regan – senior media advisor at mental health charity Mind, who works directly with soaps and dramas – said, "Depression is so boring to show.
-If someone is depressed they don't want to do very much – they want to stay under a duvet, and that's not very dramatic."
-According to Regan, soaps and dramas are constantly searching for plots that feel "dramatic without the stigmatising knock-on effect".
+The fact is, it's difficult to make mental distress visually interesting.
+Speaking to VICE last year, Jenni Regan—senior media advisor at mental health charity Mind, who works directly with soaps and dramas—said, "Depression is so boring to show.
+If someone is depressed they don't want to do very much—they want to stay under a duvet, and that's not very dramatic."
+According to Regan, soaps and dramas are constantly searching for plots that feel "dramatic without the stigmatizing knock-on effects."

-One of its most critically acclaimed episodes – "Fish Out Of Water", in which BoJack tries to reunite a baby seahorse with its parent and apologise to a director he'd gotten fired – contains no spoken dialogue.
+One of its most critically acclaimed episodes—"Fish Out Of Water," in which BoJack tries to reunite a baby seahorse with its parent and apologize to a director he'd gotten fired—contains no spoken dialogue.
 The episode takes place underwater at the Pacific Ocean Film Fest.
 Isolated in an environment where he can’t communicate or fall back on his usual coping mechanisms (scathing comments can’t be made; cigarettes, obviously, can’t be lit; when he tries to drink, the contents of his flask float away into the sea), BoJack is forced to reckon with how he actually feels.
 Twenty minutes of silence would have been difficult to sustain without the detail and intrigue in the animation (which is foregrounded in place of the show's usual witty dialogue in a similar vein to Walt Disney's Laugh-O-grams), let alone make several metatextual points about pain and loneliness.

 BoJack Horseman isn’t the only cartoon to accurately depict complex emotional states through the surreal.
-Adventure Time became increasingly devastating over its ten season arc, dealing with themes of identity, sexuality and death despite being aimed primarily at children (and stoners).
-The Cartoon Network mini-series Over The Garden Wall is a fairytale about two half-brothers trying to find their way home through a supernatural forest.
-With moody skies, looming trees and an autumnal colour palette, it mixes a melancholic visual style with elements of folklore to vividly convey vague emotions.
-Rather than a cartoon's typically dramatic stations of anger, fear or joy, Over The Garden Wall is full of anxiety, embarrassment and worry.
+Adventure Time became increasingly devastating over its ten-season arc, dealing with themes of identity, sexuality, and death despite being aimed primarily at children (and stoners).
+The Cartoon Network mini-series Over The Garden Wall is a fairytale about two half brothers trying to find their way home through a supernatural forest.
+With moody skies, looming trees, and an autumnal color palette, it mixes a melancholic visual style with elements of folklore to vividly convey vague emotions.
+Rather than a cartoon's typically dramatic stations of anger, fear, or joy, Over The Garden Wall is full of anxiety, embarrassment, and worry.
 That atmosphere of uncertainty is cultivated on purpose to capture what goes on between being faced with something, and reacting to it.
-In this case it's the pause between life and death, childhood and adulthood, optimism and realism.
-Taking a slightly less haunting route, Netflix’s Big Mouth manifests the forces of puberty as giant, horny monsters – functioning not only as an educational show but as a comedy that takes the stigma away from talking about boners and periods by making them funny.
+In this case, it's the pause between life and death, childhood and adulthood, optimism and realism.
+Taking a slightly less haunting route, Netflix’s Big Mouth manifests the forces of puberty as giant, horny monsters—functioning not only as an educational show but as a comedy that takes the stigma away from talking about boners and periods by making them funny.

 BoJack is different because it inhabits a specifically adult universe.
-While Adventure Time, Over The Garden Wall and Big Mouth navigate existential themes with a sense of hope and bravery particular to childhood, BoJack is the crushing blow of disappointment dealt to us by adulthood packaged as a fun cartoon.
+While Adventure Time, Over The Garden Wall, and Big Mouth navigate existential themes with a sense of hope and bravery particular to childhood, BoJack is the crushing blow of disappointment dealt to us by adulthood packaged as a fun cartoon.
 It shows us the dark corridor without the comfort of a light at the end.
-After five seasons of cyclical behaviour you’re left wondering if BoJack – a character you’re supposed to recognise but not idolise – is doomed to repeat the same narrative forever, the same way Dale Cooper is left suspended in several different worlds, doomed not to save Laura Palmer in any of them.
+After five seasons of cyclical behavior, you’re left wondering if BoJack—a character you’re supposed to recognize but not idolize—is doomed to repeat the same narrative forever, the same way Dale Cooper is left suspended in several different worlds, doomed not to save Laura Palmer in any of them.